Skip to main content

 Auburn Eating Disorders Clinic

-The Auburn Eating Disorders Clinic (AEDC) offers evidence-based treatment, typically cognitive behavioral therapy, which involves regularizing eating, in-session weight monitoring, learning new ways to cope with distressing thoughts and urges about eating/body image, and out-of-session practice exercises.
+The Auburn Eating Disorders Clinic (AEDC) offers evidence-based treatment, typically cognitive behavioral therapy or family-based therapy (as relevant), which involves regularizing eating, in-session weight monitoring, learning new ways to cope with distressing thoughts and urges about eating/body image, and out-of-session practice exercises.
 Additionally, we tailor our treatment plans based on evidence and the client’s unique needs.
-Treatment typically lasts 20-25 weeks and we often recommend working with an interdisciplinary team (e.g. general practitioner, nutritionist, psychiatrist).
+Treatment typically lasts 20-25 weeks, and we often recommend working with an interdisciplinary team (e.g. general practitioner, nutritionist, psychiatrist).

 Who is a good candidate for AEDC services?